hrmneffdi/cohort_analysis/README.md

 link dataset : https://www.kaggle.com/datasets/jihyeseo/online-retail-data-set-from-uci-ml-repo

-# Online Retail Cohort Analysis
+# Online Retail Analysis : Unveiling Customer Insights for Growth
 ## Introduction

 Welcome to the Online Retail Cohort Analysis project!
 This section provides an overview of the project's objectives and significance.